-- all of the ownership interests of the issuer are owned by the customer (or one or more of its affiliates) for whom the issuer was created, other than up to 0.5 percent of the issuer's outstanding ownership interests that may be held by the banking entity and its affiliates for the purpose of and to the extent necessary for establishing corporate separateness or addressing bankruptcy, insolvency or similar concerns; - the banking entity maintains documentation outlining how it intends to facilitate the customer's exposure to such transaction, investment strategy or other service; - the banking entity's investment in and other relationships with the vehicle comply with the Anti-Bailout Requirements and the Prudential Backstop as if such vehicle were a covered fund; - the banking entity provides the Required Disclosures to actual and prospective investors in the vehicle; - the banking entity complies with the requirements of Section 23B of the Federal Reserve Act30 as if the vehicle were an affiliate of the banking entity;
+- all of the ownership interests of the issuer are owned by the customer (or one or more of its affiliates) for whom the issuer was created, other than up to 0.5 percent of the issuer's outstanding ownership interests that may be acquired or retained by one or more entities that are not customers if the ownership interest is acquired or retained by such parties for the purpose of and to the extent necessary for establishing corporate separateness or addressing bankruptcy, insolvency or similar concerns.55 Similar to the de minimis allowance for family wealth management vehicles discussed above, the Final Rule expands the Proposal by allowing other entities (not only banking entities) to hold this de minimis interest;56 - the banking entity maintains documentation outlining how it intends to facilitate the customer's exposure to such transaction, investment strategy or other service;57 - the banking entity's investment in and other relationships with the vehicle comply with the Anti-Bailout Requirements and the Prudential Backstop as if such vehicle were a covered fund;58 - the banking entity provides the Required Disclosures to actual and prospective investors in the vehicle.59 As with the family wealth management vehicle exclusion, such disclosures may be modified "to accommodate the specific circumstances of the issuers" and to otherwise make the disclosures not misleading;60

-• the banking entity complies with the prohibition on purchases of low-quality assets under the Federal Reserve's regulations implementing Section 23A of the Federal Reserve Act31 as if such banking entity and its affiliates were a member bank and the vehicle were an affiliate thereof.32
+- the banking entity complies with the requirements of Section 23B of the Federal Reserve Act as if the vehicle were a covered fund and an affiliate of the banking entity;61 - the banking entity complies with the prohibition on purchases of low-quality assets under the Federal Reserve's regulations implementing Section 23A of the Federal Reserve Act as if such banking entity and its affiliates were a member bank and the vehicle were an affiliate thereof.
+As with the family wealth management vehicle exclusion, the Final Rule permits banking entities to engage in riskless principal transactions, including purchases of with low-quality assets, with the customer facilitation vehicle.62

-Although the NPR states that the proposed exclusion "would require that the vehicle be formed by or at the request of the customer" (in order to differentiate such vehicles from covered funds that are organized and offered by the banking entity), the NPR nonetheless makes clear that that condition "would not preclude a banking entity from marketing its services through the use of customer facilitation vehicles or discussing with its customers prior to formation of the customer facilitation vehicle the potential benefits of structuring such services through a vehicle."33
+Although the exclusion requires that "the vehicle be formed by or at the request of the customer" (in order to differentiate such vehicles from covered funds that are organized and offered by the banking entity), the Preamble clarifies that this "requirement will not preclude a banking entity from marketing its customer facilitation vehicle services or discussing with its customers prior to the formation of such vehicles the potential benefits of structuring such services through a vehicle."
+63